-In addition to the amounts shown in Exhibit 12, there are changes in each entity's proportionate share of the total Net Pension Liability (NPL) during the measurement period ending on June 30, 2019.
-The net effect of the change on the entity's proportionate share of the collective NPL and collective deferred outflows of resources and deferred inflows of resources is also recognized over the average of the expected remaining service lives of all employees shown previously.
-The differences between the actual employer contributions and the proportionate share of the employer contributions during the measurement period ending on June 30, 2019 are recognized over the same period.
-These amounts are shown below, with the corresponding amounts for the measurement periods ending each June 30 beginning in 2013 as follows.
-While these amounts are different for each entity, they sum to zero for the entire Plan.
+In addition to the amounts shown in Section 2, Schedule of Recognition of Changes in Total Net Pension Liability, there are changes in each system's proportionate share of the total Net Pension Liability (NPL) during the measurement period ending on June 30, 2020.
+The net effect of the change on the system's proportionate share of the collective NPL and collective deferred outflows of resources and deferred inflows of resources is also recognized over the average of the expected remaining service lives of all employees shown previously.
+The differences between the actual employer contributions and the proportionate share of the employer contributions during the measurement period ending on June 30, 2020 are recognized over the same period.
+These amounts are shown below, with the corresponding amounts for the measurement periods ending each June 30 beginning in 2014 as follows.
+While these amounts are different for each system, they sum to zero for the entire Plan.